particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 **Device claiming is not affected by moving products into an organization.**

 {{collapse op="start" label="Tell me more about device claiming"}}

-If the devices were claimed to the original product owner that will remain unchanged.
-However even though the devices appear in the product owner's sandbox device list, devices that are part of the organization product do not count against the 100 device limit!
-You can use the [device list details tool](/tutorials/product-tools/creating-a-product/#device-list-details) to see which devices count against the limits.
+- If the devices were claimed to the original product owner that will remain unchanged.
+- Even though the devices appear in the product owner's sandbox device list, devices that are part of the organization product do not count against the 100 device limit!
+- You can use the [device list details tool](/tutorials/product-tools/creating-a-product/#device-list-details) to see which devices count against the limits.

-Integrations such as webhooks defined in the old product owner account will continue to function if the devices are still claimed to the product owner.
+- Integrations such as webhooks defined in the old product owner account will continue to function if the devices are still claimed to the product owner.

-See [device claiming](/tutorials/product-tools/creating-a-product/#device-claiming) in the creating a product guide for more information.
+- See [device claiming](/tutorials/product-tools/creating-a-product/#device-claiming) in the creating a product guide for more information.
 {{collapse op="end"}}

 ### Team members